uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-job-status-prevent-robot-deletion.md

 ## Answer

-If the UiPath jobs status is running or pending, the associated <a href="https://www.rpacertified.com/2020/09/09/orc-available-functions-for-attended-robot.html">UiPath Robot</a> cannot be deleted from UiPath Orchestrator.
+If the UiPath job status is _running_ or _pending,_ the associated <a href="https://www.rpacertified.com/2020/09/09/orc-available-functions-for-attended-robot.html">UiPath Robot</a> cannot be deleted from UiPath Orchestrator.
 So option A is correct.

 ### UiPath Job Status List